IWAE-TIME/alpsim.github.io/content/events/_index.md

 - June 23-26, 2025 in San Sebastian, Spain: [more info](2025/sanSebastian)

-- August 6-8, 2025 at Northeastern University, Boston, MA: [more info](2025/northeastern)
+- July 30 - August 1, 2025 at Northeastern University, Boston, MA: [more info](2025/northeastern)

 ## Past Meetings